Pogayo/Pogayo/README.md

 - 🌱 I’m currently strengthening my machine learning skills
 - 👯 I’m looking to collaborate on NLP projects(especially those focused on low-resourced African languages)
 - 🌱 Also love Open Source and seeking to grow in this area
+- 💻 Prpgramming Languages: Python, Javascript, HTML, CSS, Java, Dart

+## Say Hello!
+- ⚡ Fun fact: I love food, therefore I love interacting with new people (I believe everyone can share with me a new delicacy!)
+- 💬 Feel free to contact me about #ML, #DL, #NLP, Software engineering and Women in Tech.
+Or just about anything that you want to know or discuss, I'm cool!